Lida Lopes Cardozo Kindersley: Type design

-As well as hand-cut letterforms, Lida has designed several digital typefaces including 'Emilida', commissioned by music company EMI and 'Pulle' which is based on letterforms Lida has been cutting for over 20 years and offers a very large range of letter heights rather than variations in weight.
+As well as hand-cut letterforms, Lopes Cardozo has designed several digital typefaces including 'Emilida', commissioned by music company EMI and 'Pulle' which is based on letterforms Lopes Cardozo has been cutting for over 20 years and offers a very large range of letter heights rather than variations in weight.

+'Pulle' was first used in public on a glass panel in the newly reopened Cambridge Central Library and also in Lopes Cardozo's design for the new entrance to Wesley House, Cambridge.

 The Cardozo Kindersley Workshop

-The Cardozo Kindersley Workshop in Cambridge was established by Lida and David Kindersley and since 1977 has occupied its current location in a converted Victorian school.
-Lida trains apprentices in lettercutting by hand, each usually staying at the workshop for three years.
+The Cardozo Kindersley Workshop in Cambridge was established by Lopes Cardozo and David Kindersley and since 1977 has occupied its current location in a converted Victorian school.
+Lopes Cardozo trains apprentices in lettercutting by hand, each usually staying at the workshop for three years.

-Lida and David co-authored a number of publications on the art of lettering, their workshop, and the importance of apprenticeship.
-Lida has continued to write on these and other subjects and also publishes works through the Cardozo Kindersley imprint.
+Lopes Cardozo and Kindersley co-authored a number of publications on the art of lettering, their workshop, and the importance of apprenticeship.
+Lopes Cardozo has continued to write on these and other subjects and also publishes works through the Cardozo Kindersley imprint.

 The Shingle Street Shell Line

-In 2005 Lida and her childhood friend Els Bottema started to arrange a line of shells on the beach at Shingle Street in Suffolk.
+In 2005 Lopes Cardozo and her childhood friend Els Bottema started to arrange a line of shells on the beach at Shingle Street in Suffolk.
 They began the line as a way of coping with their shared experience of cancer treatment and have returned regularly to maintain and add to the line since then.

 Personal life

 Lida Lopes Cardozo married David Kindersley in 1986 and they had three sons together.
-Two of their sons have joined her in working in the workshop.
-Her second husband Graham Beck now runs the workshop with her.
+Two of their sons—Hallam and Vincent—have joined her in working as letter cutters in the workshop, while the other—Paul—is an artist and filmmaker.
+Her second husband Graham Beck now runs the workshop with her, along with her daughter-in-law Roxanne Kindersley and her youngest son Vincent Kindersley.